 In the bankruptcy context, Steve has represented corporations, small businesses, individuals, and a chapter 11 trustee on the debtor-side in a number of cases.
 In addition, Steve has also represented creditors, contract or lease counterparties, parties sued to recover preference and fraudulent transfers and potential asset purchasers in bankruptcy cases.
 Aside from providing bankruptcy-related services, Steve also has experience with assisting clients with other debtor/creditor matters, such as negotiating with creditors outside of court, commencing or participating in receiverships and representing clients in state and federal litigation relating to debt obligations.
 Steve clerked in the United States Bankruptcy Court of Minnesota prior to joining Fredrikson & Byron.

-- Represented buyer of a Texas business through a 363 sale process in bankruptcy court in Texas.
+- Represented a buyer of a Texas business through a 363 sale process in bankruptcy court in Texas.

 - Regularly represents parties sued to recover preference and fraudulent transfers across the country.

 This article provides a brief examination of the changes in the Federal Rules of Civil Procedure and the Federal Rules of Bankruptcy Procedure that went into effect on December 1, 2018, and how those changes may impact the bankruptcy practice.

 Payments made to creditors in the 90-days before a bankruptcy filing can be subject to recovery as “preference claims.”

 In addition to the normal hurdles debtors face in chapter 11 cases, many energy and farmer debtors must address the safe harbor provisions of 11 U.S.C. § 556, which permit forward contract counterparties to terminate forward contracts immediately after a bankruptcy filing.

 October 3, 2017